edelstone/actionverb.com/job-ads/core-beliefs-eng.md

 tool just because "that’s how it’s done around here."

-**We believe that engineers should support what they build.** We expect our teammates to take responsibilty for the engineering decisions they make.
+**We believe that engineers should support what they build.** We expect our teammates to take responsibility for the engineering decisions they make.
 If there are performance problems in production, nobody should have to chase anyone down.
 All engineers participate in a 24/7 on-call rotation and all engineers speak to customers.